PetarPeychev/test-signer-service/README.md

 curl -v "http://localhost:8000/api/v1/users/1/signatures/1"
 ```

-If the signed test exists for that specific user, response is `200 OK`:
+If the signed test exists for that specific user, response:
 ```json
 {
      "userId":1,